Bystřice pod Hostýnem: History

 The first written mention of Bystřice is from 1368, when the settlement was acquired by Boček I of Poděbrady.
 A fortress was first mentioned here in 1440.
 From 1650 to 1827, the estate was owned by the Rottal family.
 The last owners were the Loudouns, the descendants of Ernst Gideon von Laudon, who held the castle until 1933.

 In the mid-19th century, a spa was here.
 In 1861, German industrialists Michael Thonet and his son August established the largest factory for bentwood furniture in Europe here.
-Industrialization meant the greatest economic development of Bystřice pod Hostýnem and the influx of new inhabitants.
+Industrialisation meant the greatest economic development of Bystřice pod Hostýnem and the influx of new inhabitants.
 In 1864, the municipality was promoted to a town.
 The railway was built in 1882.

 Economy

 The bentwood furniture factory Thonet, founded in 1861, still operates and is the oldest factory of its kind in the world.
 It is one of the largest industrial employers in the region.
-In 1953, the company was renamed TON (Továrny na ohýbaný nábytek, i.e. "bentwood furniture factories").
+In 1953, the company was renamed TON (Továrny na ohýbaný nábytek, i.e. 'bentwood furniture factories').